ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Snow after 2pm.
+         <h3>This Afternoon</h3>Snow.
 Cloudy, with a high near 18.
 North northeast wind around 12 mph, with gusts as high as 20 mph.
 Chance of precipitation
          is 80%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>